TAPR/hpsdr_multirx/README.md

 README.
 It shows the flowgraph with some cribnotes on the changes you might want to make.
 Here are more details about those selections:

+	* Note that some versions of Linux assign different interface names to the ethernet connection.
+The HermesNB block will show what interfaces it thinks are available, or you can issue the command "ifconfig" at Linux command prompt to see what's been assigned -- it's likely to be either "eth0" or on the newest OS versions something like "enXX".

 	* By default, the system is set up for four receivers.
 You can increase the number by copy/pasting to create additional rx frequency and sink blocks, as well as adjusting the number